OUR MISSION EXPLAINED IN 5 STEPS

 AFRICAN FORENSIC FORUM

-The Africa Forensic Forum (18–20 March 2026) will be hosted at the Observatory Forensic Pathology Institute in Cape Town by DNAforAfrica, the University of Cape Town, and the ICRC, and will coincide with the 20th anniversary of Forensic Pathology Service.
-Building on the momentum of the Forensic DNA Symposium, this hybrid event (with limited in-person attendance) brings together researchers, scientists, practitioners, technologists, innovators, policy makers, mortuary managers, and students who are shaping the future of forensic science in Africa.
+The 6th AFF at the Observatory Forensic Pathology Institute (OFPI) in Cape Town, hosted by DNAforAfrica, the University of Cape Town, and the ICRC, will coincide with the 20th anniversary of Forensic Pathology Service.
+Building on the momentum of the last 5 Forensic DNA Symposiums across our region, this 6th hybrid event brings together researchers, scientists, practitioners, technologists, innovators, policy makers, mortuary managers, and students who are shaping the future of forensic science in Africa.

-Over three days, participants will engage in presentations and workshops on forensic pathology, medico-legal death investigations, student-led research, human identification, forensic policy, DNA analysis, and the emerging challenges and success stories across the continent.
-Programme details will follow soon.
-Please note that no funding is available for speakers or attendees; all participation costs are the responsibility of the individual.
-If you are interested in sponsoring the event or collaborating as an event partner, please email Vanessa Lynch at admin@dnaforafrica.com.
+Over two days, participants will engage in presentations and workshops on not only forensic DNA but forensic pathology, medico-legal death investigations, student-led research, human identification, forensic policy, emerging trends in DNA analysis, and the current challenges and success stories across the continent.

 STRATEGIC